0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I can't live without you (To live without you)
 ```

 Struggling against his deep attachment, the protagonist tries to hold onto the last memories he has of his abuser.
 He has become so dependent on her validation that he cannot function without her.
 The internal dialogue reveals a breaking point: he is caught between the addiction of the past and the agonizing reality of the future.
 As the cycle finally begins to fracture, the protagonist is forced to confront the reality of his own erasure.
-This moment of total dependency acts as the final point before the loop cuts, leaving him suspended in the terrifying void between his abuser’s control and the ruins of his own autonomy.
+This moment acts as the final point before the loop cuts as he is left suspended with no aspirations and nowhere to go.

 ### Summary and Connections